MikeyBeez/Julie-Julie/README.md

 # Julie-Julie README and LOG

+Dec 20, 2020.
+I realized that My installation instructions are incomplete.
+I haven't included cloning the repository, and although people should know how to de this, I feel I should give instructions for completeness' sake.
+I've added them below.
 Dec 5, 2020 I made the mistake of saving a tar file of the model.
 The mdel changed along with the software, so I had the wrong version of the model.
 Aspire works fine.